What Is a Tax Deferral?

 Bottom line

 Tax deferral can be seen as "delayed tax."
-You'll pay the taxes for your investment after it’s fully compounded and it’s due for withdrawal.
-Although the terms and conditions, such as penalties for early withdrawals, seem harsh, the benefits are substantial, too.
+You'll pay the taxes for your investment after it’s fully compounded and due for withdrawal.
+Although the terms and conditions, such as penalties for early withdrawals, may seem harsh, the benefits are substantial, too.

 Article sources